 The course is a production of the Institute for Advanced Sustainability Studies (IASS) with support from the German Federal Ministry of Education and Research, the FONA program for research on sustainable development, and the Ministry of Science, Research and Culture of the State of Brandenburg.

-This course investigates the history, present and future of Germany’s energy transition, the Energiewende.
+The theoretical input is being transported via learning-videos.
 It begins with a review of the main goals and history, followed by an overview of the specifics of the power sector and the three end-use sectors (buildings, industry, and transportation).
 Finally, the function and possibilities of scenarios will be explained: what are they?
 How are they made?
 And what do they look like for Germany in 2050?
 The goal is to learn what issues a country deals with when investigating a transition to renewable energy and efficiency.

 The Videos could also be interesting for policymakers, journalists, campaigners, and the general public.
-If you have questions or suggestions, please contact us.
+If you have questions or suggestions, please contact us